AnXMuy/Awesome-Audio-multimodel-learning/README.md

 # Awesome-Audio-multimodel-learning
-A collection of Audio multimodel-learning papers, projects and repos
+A collection of Audio multimodel-learning papers, projects and repos.

+If you find any work or resources missing, please send a **pull requests**.
+Thanks!

 ## Audio MLLMs & LLMs